pryv/dev-site/src/documents/reference-sections/data-structure.html.md

 Fields:

+TODO assuming some of these fields are (cannot be?) required for event creation, document the optionality.

 - `id` ([identity](#data-structure-identity)): Unique, read-only.
 The server-assigned identifier for the event.
 - `channelId` ([identity](#data-structure-identity)): Read-only.
 The id of the belonging channel.
 - `time` ([timestamp](#data-structure-timestamp)): The event's time.
 For period events, this is the time the event started.